 Limited to 5 participants.

-Following state guidelines for gathering during the Jefferson County Phase ll restrictions.
+Following state guidelines for gathering during the Jefferson County Covid 19 Phase ll restrictions.
 This limit will change in accordance with state guidelines.
+For now, longer hikes in the Olympic State and national Parks are postponed until spring.

 Fort Worden State Park

-We meet 15 minutes beforehand (10:45 am on Sundays) in front of the Commons building.
-We will meet and greet with masks on, and as we enter the “cathedral” of the park spaces we can walk comfortably and safely far apart without masks, or as you choose.
+We will meet and greet with masks on, at a pre-planned part of the Fort; and as we enter the “cathedral” of the park spaces we can walk comfortably and safely far apart without masks, or as you choose.
 (Many park guests don masks when passing close by, as do I, as a courtesy.)

 Our walk follows paths linking the woods and meadows in the park.
-Several times we will pause, listen to a nature poem, or sit in silence with a bit of mindfulness meditation practice, led by Ellen.
+Several times we will pause, listen to a nature poem, or sit in silence with a bit of mindfulness meditation practice, led by Ellen Falconer, mindfulness teacher.

 If you wish to express your gratitude you can donate via PayPal.